Nardwacht/assessment-sition/README.md

 This would ensure that every product is able to have its own details page.

 In the Product Details page I also included a back button which redirects back to the products list page.

+### 9. Adding a filter control

+To filter the products I needed to make a variation of the `Array.prototype.find(product.title)` call.
+By using `Array.prototype.filter(propertyName)` I was able to obtain all objects that match the property instead of just the first match.

+Creating an array containing all the unique categories was the quickest way